 Shadow AI in Delivery: Risk, reality and the right path

-delivery frameworks leadership systems & setup 23 Feb 2026
+delivery frameworks leadership systems & setup 27 Feb 2026

 Illustration of a large cruise ship labelled “Enterprise AI Transformation” moving slowly while a smaller speedboat labelled “Delivery Lead” speeds ahead, highlighting the tension between enterprise AI planning and fast-paced delivery deadlines.

 It is slow.
 Deliberate.
 Occasionally frustrating.
 But necessary.
+When client data and commercial exposure are involved, experimentation has consequences.

 And while the ship turns, you are still delivering.

 Deadlines have not paused.
 Clients have not relaxed expectations.
-Your workload has not become lighter simply because AI policy is under review.
+Your workload has not become lighter simply because AI is under review.

 So the real question is not what your organisation is doing.
 It is what you are doing.